Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/test.md

 !!! tldr annotate "The story so far (1)"

-    We are going on a vacation to Mars, (2).
+    We are going on a vacation to Mars (2).
 It's a long journey.
 We spent time planning the trip, and then doing the most important tasks.
 Before we blast off without a care in the world, let's check that we did everything right.

 1.  :woman_raising_hand: Get a reminder or learn about the parts of the guide you missed (we recommend following the whole guide and it is pretty quick, but no pressure)
-2.  :rocket: Because we want to and it sounds fun
+2.  :rocket: Because why should robots be the only ones to enjoy it?

 ## What are we Testing
 There's a lot to check before going on any trip.
 All the more so when traveling over 100 million miles.
 We need to stay focused.
 We made a few releases and work happens in each.